 - 4. Replies to the Chinese Room Argument

 - 5. The Larger Philosophical Issues

 - Academic Tools

 - Related Entries

-Searle argues that a good way to test a theory of mind, say a theory that holds that understanding can be created by doing such and such, is to imagine what it would be like to do what the theory says would create understanding.
-Searle (1999) summarized the Chinese Room argument concisely:
+Searle argues that a good way to test a theory of mind, say a theory that holds that understanding can be created by doing such and such, is to imagine what it would be like to actually do what the theory says will create understanding.
+Searle (1999) summarized his Chinese Room Argument (herinafter, CRA) concisely: